mhBrice/thesis/article3/article3.md

-Species latitudinal distributions do not strictly parallel the temperature gradient because it is also influenced by topography.
+Species latitudinal distributions do not strictly parallel the temperature gradient because it is also influenced by topography and pedology.
 Hence, part of species distributional shifts may not be captured by latitudinal shifts.
 We thus examined species shifts based on their temperature distributions (mean temperature of the growing season during the historical period) and observed